Leaderboard

 6 points

-I bought a pair of these about 5 or 6 years ago for about £600, from RMc in London, (Covent Garden I think).
+12. I bought a pair of these about 5 or 6 years ago for about £600, from RMc in London, (Covent Garden I think).
 Probably the most uncomfortable boots I have ever had the displeasure to wear.
 Fortunately I managed to offload them on to some other unsuspecting poor sod someone else for £500.
 I see they now retail for £1,300!!
 Bonkers!
 Edit: Doesn't surprise me to see that their Mayfair shop is now closed.
-Footpads!4 points
+Footpads!

 3 points